mixuala/adventures-in-AI/exit-ticket.md

 	data, vision, text, sound, games,
 	feed-forward, CNN, time-based, RL, GANs

+what did it learn?

+	interpretability
+	di
+ethics and AI

+	where did you get that data?
-ethics: what decisions are inappropriate?
+	what decisions are (in)appropriate?

 #probability